emarcey/cicerone/glossary/brewing/terms.md

 		* frequently featured in Munich, Dublin, and London beers
 		* Porters and stouts benefit from higher than average calcium carbonate levels
 	* formed when CO2 in rain reacts with calcite/dolomite in soil
+* **Calcium Chloride:** ($CaCl_2$) a calcium additive that promotes full mouthfeel and mellowness in malt flavors, valuable in malt-balanced beers
+	* one of primary components in measurement of permanent water hardness (non-carbonate hardness)
+	* permanent water hardness is sum of all calcium and magnesium ions associated with anions (e.g. cloride, sulfate)
+	* "permanent" because it will not precipitate under the influence of heat
-* **Calcium Sulfate:** (gypsum) critical component in measure of permanent water hardness, also known as non-carbonate hardness
+* **Calcium Sulfate:** (gypsum, $CaSO_4$) critical component in measure of permanent water hardness, also known as non-carbonate hardness
 	* sum of all calcium and magnesium ions associated with chloride/sulfate
 	* "permanent" because it will not precipitate under heat
 	* often used to improve calcium levels in beer